Volue-Public/energy-mesh-python/docs/source/mesh_functions.rst

 History
 ~~~~~~~~~~~~~~

 Historical values are not overwritten when saving new values.
 The figure below shows a time series having values with various write times.
-When asking for historical values before a given time (t\ :sub:`c`) the values indicated by red is returned.
+When asking for historical values before a given time (t\ :sub:`c`) the values indicated by red are returned.

 .. image:: images/calc_history.png
    :width: 400